- 10. Promote and Sustain/Expand Value

 A LC requires rigorous planning and agreement discussions, followed by documented and signed agreements.
 Although these agreements take a considerable amount of time and careful planning, it is important for any formal collaboration wishing to be successful.
 Therefore, we recommend that you have an operational viability plan, a collaboration plan, the LC physical design, SOPs, and formal agreements in place before the implementation phase begins.

 Formalize the Collaboration

-Once both organizations have confirmed that the LC can be viable and agree on shared values and a mission statement, then it is time to start thinking of the business relationship for the LC.
+Once both organizations have confirmed that the LC is viable and agree on shared values and a mission statement, then it is time to start thinking of the business relationship for the LC.
 There are many types of business relationships, and each has its pros and cons.
 Table 5 below distinguishes these different forms of business relationships (adapted from Mattessich, 2001).

 From our experience, we found that a business relationship focused on collaboration was optimal for our LC.